Subdirectly irreducible medial quandles

 \section{Abstract}

-We present a complete classification of all subdirectly irreducible medial quandles.
-We show that they fall within one of the four disjoint classes.
-In particular, in the finite case they are either connected (and therefore an Alexander quandle) or reductive.
-Moreover, we give an explicit description of all non-connected subdirectly irreducible medial quandles.
+We describe all subdirectly irreducible medial quandles.
+We show that they fall within one of four disjoint classes.
+In particular, in the finite case they are either connected (and therefore Alexander quandles) or reductive.
+Moreover, we provide a representation of all non-connected subdirectly irreducible medial quandles.